For a start, my "authority" on the topic of hypnosis.

 Meditation and hypnosis in history

-The magic of switching the mind into a trance state is much older than the 200 years of hypnosis normally attributed to it in the West.
+Techniques of switching the mind into a trance state are much older than the 200 years of hypnosis normally attributed to it in the West.

 Tibetan and Zen meditation teachers 1200 years ago already had a pretty good idea of how to shift students into trance states for insight.
 Some examples:

-I believe that professional hypnotic trance induction techniques used by the Mahamudra/ Dzogchen teacher Daniel P Brown in my very first meditation retreat in 2021 played a huge role in how my experience unfolded for me in the space of a short 6 days.
+I believe that professional hypnotic trance induction techniques used by Daniel P Brown in my very first meditation retreat in 2021 played a huge role in how my experience unfolded for me in the space of a short 6 days.

-However, I should not have been totally surprised by the mystic state in the Mahamudra retreat.
+I should not have been totally surprised by the state I eventually experienced in Dan Brown´s retreat.
 I had had prior experiences, also with self-induced altered states.

 Ca 1995/96 I had a self-induced physical/mental whole-body extraordinary bliss state.
 I then navigated myself into it by memorising and speaking to myself multiple times a hypnotic script from the book "Hypnotherapy for Health, Harmony and Peak Performance".